mutablelogic/go-accessory/pkg/queue/README.md

 # Task Queue

 This is an implementation of a task queue, which is a queue of tasks which are executed in order, with retry and expiry options.
-In order to create a task queue, use the `New` function with a [Connection Pool](../pool) and a namespace to use for the queue.
+In order to create a task queue, use the `New` function with a [Connection Pool](../pool) and any additional options:

 ```go